Lagerstroemia

 Lagerstroemia (/ˌleɪɡərˈstriːmiə/), commonly known as crape myrtle (also commonly spelled crepe myrtle, crape-myrtle, or crapemyrtle), is a genus of deciduous and evergreen trees and shrubs native to the Indian subcontinent, southeast Asia, northern Australia, and other parts of Oceania, cultivated in warmer climates around the world.
 It is a member of the family Lythraceae, which is also known as the loosestrife family.
-These flowering trees are beautifully colored and are often planted both privately and commercially as ornamentals.
+These flowering trees are often planted both privately and commercially as ornamentals.

 Etymology

 The genus Lagerstroemia was first described by Carl Linnaeus.
 It is named after Swedish merchant Magnus von Lagerström, a director of the Swedish East India Company, who supplied Linnaeus with plants he collected.